Daniel Bambang Dwi Byantoro: Early life

-He completed his education in Korea, then travelled to Greece and the United States before returning to Indonesia.
+Byantoro completed his education in Korea, then travelled to Greece and the United States before returning to Indonesia.

 Ministry

 On June 8, 1988, Byantoro began ministry in Indonesia.
 The first person who he converted to Orthodox Church was an ex-Muslim man named Muhammed Sugi Bassari, baptized as Photios, in April 1989.

 Thought

-Theologically speaking, Archimandrite Daniel Byantoro has used the existing thought patterns of Indonesian culture to package Orthodox teaching within the Indonesian mental set up.
+Theologically speaking, Byantoro has used the existing thought patterns of Indonesian culture to package Orthodox teaching within the Indonesian mental set up.
 Just as the Church Fathers had to face Greek paganism, Judaism, and Gnosticism in order to present the Gospel intelligibly to ancient peoples, Orthodox theology faces similar challenges in the context of the Indonesian mission.
-Those challenges are the Islamic strand that has similarities with Judaism, the Hindu-Buddhistic strand that has similarities with Greek paganism, the Javanese-mystical strand called "Kebatinan" (the "Esoteric Belief") that has similarities to Gnosticism.
-(It is a blend of ancient shamanistic-animism on the one hand and Hindu-Buddhistic mysticism and Islamic Sufism on the other, and is divided into many mystical denominations and groups, just like Gnosticism was.), and the secularistic-materialistic strand of the modern world.
+Those challenges are the Islamic strand that has similarities with Judaism (both Judaism and Islam have similarities with not only each other but also Christianity as all three are Abrahamic religions from their common spiritual origin from the monotheism promoted by Abraham), the Hindu-Buddhistic strand that has similarities with Greek paganism (both Hinduism and Greek paganism have their origins in Proto-Indo-European religion), the Javanese-mystical strand called Kebatinan (the Esoteric Belief) that has similarities to Gnosticism (it is divided into many mystical denominations and groups) and the secularistic-materialistic strand of the modern world.